What is a TTL computer?

 No. Only if you want to design such a thing from scratch, or if you want to hack it to change functionality, you would need something like that.
 For assembling the kit, a simple multimeter will work just fine.

-One possibility can be to pay a student in your neighborhood a bit to do it for you, or bribe a nephew, make friends at a local hackerspace, or something along those lines.
-That is probably much cheaper than letting one of us do it.
+One possibility can be to get all the components and then pay a student in your neighborhood a bit to do it for you, or bribe a nephew, make friends at a local hackerspace, or something along those lines.
+Or you might wait for a Gigatron to pop up at your favourite auction website.

 Can I program it myself?

-What is the second way to program it?
+What is the second way to program it in assembly?

 How many instructions does it have?